cognusion/go-jar/docs/Configuration.md

 ### headers: [list]

 This is a list of request headers, in "name value" format, that will be used when matching the **Path**.
 They can be absolute, or use simple matching.
 Header names are assumed to be everything *left* of the first space.
 Values are assumed to be everything *right* of the first space.
+There is also the global **headers** config if that is more appropriate.

 ### hmacsigned: [true|false]